readyready15728/misc/awakemud-notes.md

   slot) are a good pick for Haensel.
 3 net reach from a bayonet is massively helpful.
 If you're going light chrome, or just not bothering with muscle aug bio, the monowhip is still a top contender for melee.
-- Increasing Spell Design all the 12 can assist with success rate and reduce the amount of time needed.
+- Increasing Spell Design all the way to 12 can assist with success rate and reduce the amount of time needed.
 - Discord |]Question[| \[Essy\]: ware and magic stack, so optimally you get both (and just ritual cast your buffs to make them less miserable). as for efficacy ware is like, usually more efficent. neutral at worst for the bio